Woman received significant burns after clinic mixes up patient names

 A woman received extensive burns to her skin after a staff member at a dermatology clinic accidentally typed the wrong name into the system, giving her a significantly higher dose of phototherapy treatment.

-The woman was later admitted to the emergency department after waking up vomiting and struggling to breathe but said she did not receive an explanation for what had happened to her and is yet to receive an apology from the clinic.
+The woman was later admitted to the emergency department after waking up vomiting and struggling to breathe but said she did not receive an explanation for what had happened until months after the incident and is yet to receive an apology from the clinic.

 The dermatology clinic has today been found in breach of the Code of Health and Disability Services Consumers' Rights for failing to provide services with reasonable care and skill.